mrf2/knowledge-base/docker/docker.md

  * **Docker Engine:** The **Docker Engine**, which is responsible for **Creating and Running containers**.
  * **Docker Hub:** The **Docker Hub**, a cloud service for distributing **Containers**.

+ * Docker-generated names are a random adjective followed by the name of the famous scientist, engineer, or hacker.
+We can set the name of the container by using **`--name`** argument (e.g., **`docker run --name BrightMoon debian echo "Bright Moon"`**).

 ## **`docker run`** command
  * The **`docker run`** command is responsible for launching containers.
  * Example: `docker run debian echo "Hello World"`